Query gRPC API

 optional BinProgress bin_progress = 16;

-// Time spent waiting in queue before execution started (nanoseconds).
+// Time spent waiting in the query queue before execution started (nanoseconds).

 // Present when the query was queued due to concurrent query limits.